Shivang-7/airbnb-clone/README.md

 - **MongoDB Session Storage** using `connect-mongo` for persistent login sessions
 - **Flash Messaging System** for user feedback on all major actions
 - **Custom Error Handling** using Express middleware and centralized error classes
+- Added **API Rate Limiting** using `express-rate-limit` to safeguard server from misuse or too many requests
 - **Responsive UI** built with EJS templating, Bootstrap styling, and server-side rendering

 <br>